Motion capture: Tailored

 Different pools require different mountings and fixtures.
 Therefore, all underwater motion capture systems are uniquely tailored to suit each specific pool instalment.
 For cameras placed in the center of the pool, specially designed tripods, using suction cups, are provided.

 Markerless

 Emerging techniques and research in computer vision are leading to the rapid development of the markerless approach to motion capture.
 Markerless systems such as those developed at Stanford University, the University of Maryland, MIT, and the Max Planck Institute, do not require subjects to wear special equipment for tracking.
 Special computer algorithms are designed to allow the system to analyze multiple streams of optical input and identify human forms, breaking them down into constituent parts for tracking.
-ESC entertainment, a subsidiary of Warner Brothers Pictures created especially to enable virtual cinematography, including photorealistic digital look-alikes for filming The Matrix Reloaded and The Matrix Revolutions movies, used a technique called Universal Capture that utilized 7 camera setup and the tracking the optical flow of all pixels over all the 2-D planes of the cameras for motion, gesture and facial expression capture leading to photorealistic results.
+ESC entertainment, a subsidiary of Warner Brothers Pictures created especially to enable virtual cinematography, used a technique called Universal Capture that utilized 7 camera setup and the tracking the optical flow of all pixels over all the 2-D planes of the cameras for motion, gesture and facial expression capture leading to photorealistic results.